Amplexus: Horseshoe crabs

 Amplectant pair of Limulus polyphemus.
 The male is the smaller individual.

 Amplexus occurs in all four species of horseshoe crab.
 Horseshoe crabs typically go ashore for amplexus in high tide, and end up on beaches where the eggs are more protected.
 The first pair of walking legs is used to tightly clasp the female in all species, and the second pair is also employed in all but Limulus polyphemus.
 A male horseshoe crab develops modified claspers during sexual maturity when the male moults; these modified claspers can then help during the process of amplexus.
 The male's pair of posterior claspers are known for having the ability to maintain long-term amplexus which have been found to always attach to the female's opisthosoma during amplexus.
 In contrast, the male's anterior claspers have been found to attach to the female's opisthosoma as well, but on the lateral edges of the opisthosoma and function to resist displacement from environmental factors.
-Uniquely, amplexus is most likely to occur between horseshoe crabs when the female horseshoe crab has a hard shell.
-Additionally, males who inhabit a clean shell are more likely to enter amplexus, compared to males who contain a dirty shell, as it seems that females have a preference for clean shells on males.
+Unique among aquatic arthropods, amplexus is most likely to occur between horseshoe crabs when the female horseshoe crab has a hard shell.
 A male horseshoe crab's claspers may also be an important factor of consideration for the initiation of amplexus.
 Since claspers are used for the attachment to the female, claspers that are in good condition are more successful for the initiation of amplexus.
 If a male horseshoe crab has a damaged or missing clasper, then that puts the male at a disadvantage and increases the probability of being displaced by other competing male crabs.